divyab1708/streamlab/SOLUTION.md

 - Assumed that images I will be getting will always be of the aspect ratio 16:9

 - Added some styling to the buttons for hover.

-- For the split screen (video feed and screenshare ) based on the wireframe (also by thinking by myself), the screenshare is never cropped since I assumed that it is more important to see the entire screen at all the time.
-For the video feed, the aspect ratio of the feed is maitained but only the window size of the feed ie 33%  of the stream size, and centered is shown ( the streamer will have to make sure that they are the centre of the video feed to be visible).

 - The image size for camera.png is small, so it appears pixelated when shown on the stream.